Dragon Jenny Campbell visits Ward Hadaway

-Richard Butts, a Partner in the corporate team specialising in fundraising and corporate transactions, introduced Chris to the team at Mercia Asset Management and managed the investment process.
+Corporate lawyer Richard Butts, who specialises in fundraising and corporate transactions, introduced Chris to the team at Mercia Asset Management and managed the investment process.
 He said; “It’s always great to help our clients realise their ambitions by securing the right deal for their business.
 This one is particularly satisfying as we’ve been working with ProxiSmart for several years and it is excellent to see their plans come to fruition.
 We’re looking forward to our continued relationship and helping them grow and prosper.”

 ParkingPerx has already been described as “potentially transformational for town centres” by Liam Maxwell, in his role as National Tech Advisor to the Government.
 Chris now has plans to roll out the solution nationally.